InstituteforDiseaseModeling/synthpops/docs/overview.rst

 The generated network is a multilayer network in the sense that it is possible for people to be connected by multiple edges each in different layers of the network.
 The layers are referred to as :term:`contact layers`.
 For example, the :term:`workplace contact layer` is a representation of all of the pairwise connections between people at work, and the :term:`household contact layer` represents the pairwise connections between household members.
 Typically these networks are clustered; in other words, everyone within a household interacts with each other, but not with other households.
+However, they may interact with members of other households via their school or workplace.
+Some level of community contacts outside of these networks can be configured using |Cov_s|
-However, they may interact with members of other households via their school or workplace or as community contacts.
+or other model being used with |SP|.

 |SP| functions in two stages: